rodriguebellenger/Viper-Computer/README.md

 - Custom bytecode interpreter (C and Go implementation)
 - Debug and performance measurement tools

+## To Do (bear in mind this list if you want to use this project)

+- JMP to the content of a register
+- MOV the address of a label in a register
+- --run, --emit and --load commands
+- C version of the bytecode interpreter
+- See list of instructions that are not implemented yet

 ## How to use

 It should work as expected if you have an up-to-date version of Go, since their are no dependency.